 The single track course is generally rolling with a number of short, but steep, ascents and descents.
 The course surface is mostly dirt, but includes many obstacles including tree roots, rocks, and uneven ground.
 The Mountains to Sea Trail passes through Eno River State Park, Durham’s West Point on the Eno Park, and Penny’s Bend Nature Preserve and affords views of the Eno River from high bluffs and riverside trails.
 Multiple old home and mill sites and the old Durham Pump Station are viewable from the trail.
 The trail also passes through old growth forests, dense laurel groves, old farms and bottomlands.
 The course follows the Eno River east to west on trails and greenways.
 There are only a few short roadside stretches and minimal road crossings.

 The 10-miler starts at West Point on the Eno Amphitheater

-The 10-miler finishes near the Eno Rock Quarry and the marathon finishes back at West Point
+The 10-miler and marathon both finish near the Eno Rock Quarry

 Elevation profile and detailed trail notes for Segment 10 of the Mountain to Sea Trail.
 The finish for the 10-miler is at about mile marker 2 on the elevation profile.